spinnaker/spinnaker.io/content/en/docs/reference/providers/kubernetes-v2/index.md

 * `strategy.spinnaker.io/replace`

-  As of Spinnaker 1.14, you can force Spinnaker to use `replace` instead of of `apply` while deploying a Kubernetes resource.
+  As of Spinnaker 1.14, you can force Spinnaker to use `replace` instead of `apply` while deploying a Kubernetes resource.
 This may be useful for resources such as `ConfigMap` which may exceed the annotation size limit of 262144 characters.

   When set to `'true'` for a versioned resource, this will update your resources using